 If this sediment is sourced close to the sampling location, it is also unlikely to be fully homogenised.
-The distance required to fully mix localised hillslope or tributary inputs has been shown to be as much as several kilometres (Binnie et al., 2006). which may induce variability in Be concentrations recorded at the outlet.
-In terms of modern river samples, a number of small

-10 ephemeral streams drain directly in the main Ganga channel near the outlet.
+The distance required to fully mix localised hillslope or tributary inputs has been shown to be as much as several kilometres (Binnie et al., 2006), which may induce variability in Be concentrations recorded at the outlet.
+In terms of modern river samples, a number of small ephemeral streams drain directly in the main Ganga channel near the outlet.
 During the monsoon season when these channels are active, sediment of differing Be concentrations will be transported to the main channel and may not be sufficiently mixed on reaching the outlet sampling locations.
-High concentration samples documented close to the Ganga outlet could therefore represent locally derived and poorly mixed sediments, which reflect the erosional processes specific to a small frontal region of the catchment.
+High-concentration samples documented close to the Ganga outlet could therefore represent locally derived and poorly mixed sediments, which reflect the erosional processes specific to a small frontal region of the catchment.

-Suitability of CRNBe as a proxy for sediment flux in large catchments 5.4 15
+5.4 Suitability of Be as a proxy for sediment flux in large catchments

-Our analysis of outlet $CRN^{10}Be$ concentrations suggests that the observed doubling in sediment delivery to the Bengal fan during the early Holocene may have been masked by the natural variability in palaeo-erosion rate or CRN-Be concentration data preserved close to the Himalayan mountain front.
-Whilst changes in the amount of sediment being delivered into the fluvial network may have occurred, the natural variability in CRN-Be concentrations delivered to the mountain front is

-- sufficiently high that a doubling in volumetric flux (and therefore catchment-averaged erosion rate) cannot be clearly identified 20 using detrital sampling.
+Our analysis of outlet Be concentrations suggests that the observed doubling in sediment delivery to the Bengal fan during the early Holocene may have been masked by the natural variability in palaeo-erosion rate or Be concentration data preserved close to the Himalayan mountain front.
+Whilst changes in the amount of sediment being delivered into the fluvial network may have occurred, the natural variability in Be concentrations delivered to the mountain front is sufficiently high that a doubling in volumetric flux (and therefore catchment-averaged erosion rate) cannot be clearly identified using detrital sampling.
 This is consistent with previous work using repeat Be samples from tectonically active watersheds in China, where it was concluded that replicability of data in these types of landscapes is likely to be poor, and that larger sample populations are needed to better represent upstream denudation rates (Gonzalez et al., 2017).
-Results from our study also support this finding, where we demonstrate that multiple samples are required to better characterise the temporal variability - in Be concentrations at the Himalayan mountain front.
-25
+Results from our study also support this finding, where we demonstrate that multiple samples are required to better characterise the temporal variability in Be concentrations at the Himalayan mountain front.

-Our results-Using the approximate range of concentrations documented at the Ganga outlet $(5,000-30,000 \text{ atoms g}^{-1})$ as an example of natural variability, we can statistically constrain the number of samples required to capture this variability with repeat sampling.
-We proceed as follow: we produce a population of concentrations by choosing, at random, x values from a Gaussian distribution with a mean of 17,500 atoms $g^{-1}$ and a standard deviation of 4,000 atoms $g^{-1}$ , based on the values from the

-Ganga River samples.
-We repeat this procedure 100 times for each value of x, with x (the number of samples in a population) 30 varying between 3 and 50.
+Using the approximate range of concentrations documented at the Ganga outlet $(5000-30\,000 \text{ atoms g}^{-1})$ as an example of natural variability, we can statistically constrain the number of samples required to capture this variability with repeat sampling.
+We proceed as follows: we produce a population of concentrations by choosing, at random, x values from a Gaussian distribution with a mean of 17500 atoms $g^{-1}$ and a standard deviation of 4000 atoms $g^{-1}$ , based on the values from the Ganga River samples.
+We repeat this procedure 100 times for each value of x, with x (the number of samples in a population) varying between 3 and 50.
 If we assume that the standard deviation of the concentrations for each population is a proxy for concentration variability within a set of samples, then the mean standard deviation of the 100 populations for a given number of samples x, and the standard deviation around this mean, give an indication as to whether the variability is well constrained.
-This is exemplified in Figure 12: with increasing number of samples x within a population, the mean standard deviation increases and converges asymptotically towards the true value of 4,000 atoms $g^{-1}$ .
+This is exemplified in Fig. 12: with increasing number of samples x within a population, the mean standard deviation increases and converges asymptotically towards the true value of 4000 atoms $g^{-1}$ .